 RICHARD LAMMERS, Community – Bracebridge

 Dr. Richard Lammers is a Research Assistant Professor in the Institute for the Study of Earth, Oceans, and Space at the University of New Hampshire.
 Richard was one of the founding members of the Water Systems Analysis Group and has been Co-Director since 2008.
 He received a PhD in Physical Geography from the University of Toronto in 1998 and has been a researcher at the Institute since 1996.
 The focus of his research is understanding the dynamics of global and regional-scale hydrology with an emphasis on human interactions within the hydrological cycle and on high latitude hydrological systems.
 His most recent work involves integrating hydrology with energy, economic models and water rights to understand the resilience and vulnerability of water, land, food, and energy systems.
 His research interests also include understanding the convergence of human and biogeophysical datasets, modeling, and analysis; inter-basin hydrological transfers; the hydrological cycle at high latitudes; future change; spatial datasets and geoprocessing; river networks; and techniques of Internet-based data serving and analysis.
 Richard now resides in Bracebridge.

 JESS LARIO, Student/Youth

-Jess is an environmental biology student currently finishing the last year of her degree at Nipissing University.
+Jess is an environmental biology student currently working on her Masters at the University of Alberta.
 She has a background in environmental science, having completed her environmental technician diploma at Canadore College and a degree in Environmental Biology from at Nipissing University.
 In the summer she was fortunate enough to work for the District of Muskoka as the Biological Monitoring Technician.
 This gave her the opportunity to explore many of the lakes within Muskoka, big or small!
 During her free time she likes to go kayaking, hiking, or spending time with her dog and family!